 Technology has transformed the legal industry.
 This course will provide students with the theoretical and practical background to understand these changes while having a positive impact on a firm's or an organization's responses to such challenges.
 Areas of special focus include: litigation technologies; court technologies; document storage, security and management; evidentiary considerations of ESI; communication software including encryption technology; and hands-on exercises in Microsoft's Office suite designed for legal professionals.
+Units: 3

-MA 550 - Master of Arts in Law Capstone
+MA 550 - Capstone